skip to primary navigation skip to content

 My research interests lie in the intersections between: dialogic education, philosophies of Islamic education, 'Southern' theory, i.e. critical and indigenous research methodologies and identity/personhood/character education.
 I am particularly interested in ontological, epistemological and theoretical frameworks and how these influence classroom practice.
 My research is driven by a commitment to community-led educational initiatives generating innovative educational practice.
 As such, my research tends to be interwoven with sustainable teacher professional development (TPD).

-My theoretical research involves uses Muslim thinkers’ extensive writing on human nature; psyche; personality; including cognitive, affective, social, emotional and spiritual dimensions; and dialogic personhood, which is yet to be applied in most contemporary educational contexts.
-My empirical research involves trialling dialogic halaqah (a traditional Islamic circle of learning) in a range of contemporary educational contexts.
+My theoretical research uses Muslim thinkers’ extensive writing on human nature; psyche; personality; including cognitive, affective, social, emotional and spiritual dimensions; and dialogic personhood, which is yet to be applied in most contemporary educational contexts.
+My empirical research involves trialling dialogic halaqah (a traditional Islamic circle of learning) in a range of contemporary educational contexts, as well as teacher professional development around nurturing awe and wonder.

 Academic Areas/Links